Find out how to pay your Council Tax, apply for discounts, register a change in your circumstances and more.

 New unoccupied but substantially furnished property premium effective from 1 April 2025

-Under Section 80 of The Levelling-up and Regeneration Act 2023, the Government has also introduced changes to Council Tax legislation allowing Billing Authorities to apply a premium of up to 100% (up to a 200% Council Tax charge in total) to properties, where:
+Under Section 80 of The Levelling-up and Regeneration Act 2023, the Government introduced changes to Council Tax legislation allowing Billing Authorities to apply a premium of up to 100% (up to a 200% Council Tax charge in total) to properties, where:

 1. there is no resident of the dwelling, and